 We’ve visited the Aguinaldo Shrine in Kawit, Cavite.
 I’ve confirmed two of the things I’ve read about it in history books: (1) that the shrine’s tower can be seen from a few kilometers away—which means that any approaching party could be easily spotted, and (2) the shrine is surrounded by bodies of water (sea and river networks), which probably served as natural barriers to prevent uninvited guests.
 We did not go inside since we are far more interested in learning about the shrine’s strategic and defensive location.

 We also tried out the Digman halo-halo in Bacoor, Cavite.
 Digman is a narrow street with shops serving the famous halo-halo.
 Note that parking is really difficult, even during off peak season.
 All of the shops claim to be “the original”, but which of them is the real one?
 Perhaps one day we’ll find out.
 For now, we’ll just let our pet rooster Chocobo enjoy the halo-halo :)

-To view other road adventures with our beloved EcoSport, click here.
+To view our EcoSport’s road adventures, click here.

 ECOSPORT DIY SERIES

 Isa na namang kaalaman sa ating minamahal na EcoSport